What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Stevia is also used to make syrup as a sugar substitute.

-Healing remedies based on stevia
+Healing products based on stevia

 There are many healthy recipes with stevia: